-To turn LKA on and off, press / = on the steering wheel.
+To turn LKA on and off, press /=\

 When on, is green if LKA is available to assist and provide LDW alerts.
-It may assist by gently turning the steering wheel and display as amber if the vehicle approaches a detected lane marking without using a indicator in that direction.
-It may also provide an LDW alert by flashing amber as the lane marking is crossed.
+It may assist by gently turning the steering wheel and display is as amber if the vehicle approaches a detected lane marking without using a indicator in that direction.
+It may also provide an LDW alert by flashing is crossed.
 Additionally, there will be three beeps, or the driver seat will pulse three times, on the right or left, depending on the lane departure direction.